Bogura Zilla School: History

 Bogra Zilla School was established in 1853.
 Babu Bhagabati Charan Ghosh was the first headmaster.
 It was a private (non-government) school before becoming a public one.
 It came under governmental management through the efforts of the magistrate and collector Mr. Russell and deputy collector Babu S. Mukharjee.
 The school observed its 150th anniversary celebration in 2005.

-Bogra Zilla School was the second government high school in the Bogra district during British rule.
-Babu Bhagabati Charan Ghosh was appointed Headmaster of the school and held the post for six years.
-Bogra's native son Babu Kishoree Lal Roy, who is the author of many philosophical writings, was an early student of this school.
-In his book Free Enquiry after Truth he wrote, “In 1853 a Government English school was established here and I obtained my entrance into it.
-My progress in this institution has been remarked by its first and best of its Headmasters that ever were, to have been remarkably rapid.
-Be it said with deep respect and gratitude that under the judicious tuition of Babu Bhagabati Charan Ghosh I obtained a useful knowledge of the English language within about four years and a half.
-I have always thought Bhahabati Babu to be one of my greatest benefactors on Earth and will think so for ever also.”

 The school had four teachers during the period of Bhagabati Babu.
 According to the National School Committee, the school appears to have been founded principally by the sons and relatives of the clerks' officers connected with the Courts.
 After Bhagabati Babu, A. C. Mukharjee became Headmaster in 1859.
 During his tenure, two students passed in 2nd division, and one in 1st division with scholarship in 1862.
 Around this time, the tradition of giving books as rewards to the students of both Bangla and English schools based on their performance started.

-During the prize-giving ceremony more than a hundred taka used to be spent for fireworks.
-During 1859–60, the inspector of the schools of the north-east areas and Assam, Mr. W. Robinson, conducted the ceremony.
-He arranged a demonstration with a magic lantern for their entertainment and showed many interesting and educative events of nature such as the motions of the stars and planets, a solar and lunar eclipse, a cyclone, etc. From 1881 to 1885, a school building was constructed of bricks.

-In 1873–74, there were six teachers, one pundit, and one moulavi in the school.
-There were 85 students in 1860–61.
-In 1907–08, the number of students was 363.
-Among them, 218 were Hindus and 145 were Muslims.

-The school now has 52 faculty members and 2000 students.
-The faculty members are graduates from universities in Bangladesh, and student applicants, mostly from top elementary schools, are put through a competitive admission selection process.